Help and Advice

 Listening Books - Listening Books is a charity which provides an audiobook library service to anyone who struggles to read in the usual way due to an illness, disability or learning difficulty.
 The charity currently has funding to support ex-offenders and those serving their sentence in the community.

-Longford Trust - Funds Longford Scholorships for Ex-Prisoners
+Longford Trust - Funds Longford Scholarships for Ex-Prisoners

-Nepacs - Nepacs is a charity which provides support for people impacted by the criminal justice system in the north east from the point of arrest, at court, during a prison sentence and on release.
-The charity provides a range of services inclluding visits services at all north east prisons, specialist family support, care leaver projects and their specialist youth projects support children and young people during prison visits and in the community.
+Nepacs - is a charity which provides support for people impacted by the criminal justice system in the northeast from the point of arrest, at court, during a prison sentence and on release.
+The charity provides a range of services including visits services at all northeast prisons, specialist family support, care leaver projects and their specialist youth projects support children and young people during prison visits and in the community.

 Contact the Nepacs helpline on Freephone: 0800 012 1539 Email: support@nepacs.co.uk Text: 07983437457